KorenLeslieCohen/photo-mailer/README.md

 ## Background

-This Ruby on Rails application utilizes the Mandrill and S3 APIs, as well as the Paperclip and Imagemagick gems to upload, manipulate and render user photos.
-Several custom media queries were added to provide users with independent iPhone and mobile interfacesg.
+This Ruby on Rails application utilizes the Mandrill and S3 APIs, as well as the Paperclip and Imagemagick gems to upload, manipulate, store and render user photos.
+Several custom media queries were added to provide users with independent iPhone and mobile interfaces.
 Custom HTML email template.

 <a href="http://flatironpostcard.com" target="_blank"><img src="http://www.korenlc.com/wp-content/uploads/2014/06/postcardiphone.png" height="300"></a>